Multi-granularity Knowledge Transfer for Continual Reinforcement Learning: Background

-Frameworks that merge LLMs with RL have also emerged, such as LAMP, which pretrains RL agents with Vision-Language Models \cite{adeniji2023languagerewardmodulationpretrainingreinforcement}, and HiP, which uses foundation models for long-horizon tasks \cite{ajay2023compositionalfoundationmodelshierarchicalplanning}.
+Frameworks that merge LLMs with RL have also emerged, such as LAMP, which pretrains RL agents with Vision-Language Models \cite{adeniji2023languagerewardmodulationpretrainingreinforcement}, and HiP, which uses foundation models for long-horizon tasks \cite{ajay2023compositional}.
 In addition, the RAFA framework offers a principled approach with guarantees to optimize reasoning and actions \cite{liu2023reasonfutureactnowprincipled}.
 Research into LLM-guided skill learning and reward shaping is also gaining traction.
 The BOSS method \cite{zhang2023bootstrapyourownskillslearning} and the work on LLM-based reward structures for robotics \cite{yu2023languagerewardsroboticskillsynthesis} exemplify this trend, with studies like \cite{kwon2023rewarddesignlanguagemodels} focusing on LLM-driven reward design.
+Furthermore, VLA combines coarse-grained visual-language policies and fine-grained reinforcement learning policies, demonstrating significant zero-shot transfer performance in the real world \cite{yang2024learning}.

-Our proposed framework extends these studies to continual learning in RL by leveraging LLM's powerful reason ability for high-level policy formulation, thus enhancing high-level knowledge transfer.
+CRL diverges from the traditional RL paradigm by focusing on complex and dynamic environments where the agent constantly encounters a sequence of tasks.
+Unlike other research on LLM support for RL, which mainly deals with static tasks or single tasks, our work integrates LLM's powerful reasoning ability into the CRL paradigm for the first time.
+This distinction is crucial, as CRL poses unique challenges such as the necessity for high-level knowledge transfer across diverse tasks.
+Existing RL methods with LLM cannot address these challenges directly.
+Our framework's novelty lies in its utilization of the LLM and the policy library not only to generate high-level policies that guide the learning process but also to facilitate high-level knowledge transfer between tasks, thus improving the agent's adaptability.